 Call for Local Meetups

-Learning on Graphs Conference, 2024
+Learning on Graphs Conference, 2025

 What are local meetups?

 The Learning on Graphs conference (LoG) is an annual research conference that covers areas broadly related to machine learning on graphs and geometry, with a special focus on review quality.
-In its inaugural edition, LoG 2022 received 250+ paper submissions, 2,800+ total registrations, and distributed $30,000+ in reviewer awards.

-At the same time, LoG 2024 aims to host a ’network’ of local mini-conferences around the world.
-This decision builds upon the success and positive reception of LoG 2022 and 2023 local meetups from all over the world (memories from LoG 2023).
-The goal is to connect participants belonging to the same geographic area, improving their social experience and fostering discussion and collaboration.
+At the same time, LoG aims to continue its tradition of supporting a โ€˜networkโ€™ of local meetups around the world, with some updates to our meetup policy to coordinate with the main Conference.
+This decision builds upon the success and positive reception of LoG 2023 and 2024, with an overall number of 13 and 16 meetups from all over the world, respectively.
+The objective is to provide local, small-scale follow-up events to the main LoG conference, bringing together participants from the same geographic area to enhance their social experience and foster discussion and collaboration.

 Call for local meetups

-We are now looking for local meetup organisers for LoG 2024 !
+We are now looking for local meetup organisers for LoG 2025 !
 To ensure a smooth organisation, please send us a proposal if you are interested.

 Our aims with LoG local meetups: